Escaping the Cognitive Well: Efficient Competition Math with Off-the-Shelf Models: Method Overview

 \textbf{Phase III: Refinement with Global Memory} \\ The pipeline launches a new round of solvers.
 However, all but one of these solvers are no longer zero-shot.
 They are injected with the ``Global Memory" $\mathcal{M}_{lemma}$ containing the independently verified lemmas from Phase II.
 If a positive conjecture was proven, this allows the new solver to make further progress on the suggested proof ideas.
 If a negative conjecture was proven, this allows us to potentially escape a Cognitive Plateau and change ideas.
 We also provide any partial progress on proving conjectures in the previous round, as this may be helpful to a solver.
 The one zero-shot solver remains to keep diversity and avoid falling into a Cognitive Well.

 \textbf{Post Enhancement and Aggregation.} If the conjecture iteration budget is exhausted without yielding a verified solution, the pipeline executes a final post-enhancement step.
 Here, we run 2 parallel sessions of Phase II, where the conjecture extractor is rewriting the proof based on the conjectures.
 If any of the 2 parallel session's conjectures have been fully proved, we include the corresponding written proof in $\mathcal{M}_{lemma}$ and launch a session of Phase III for the final solving.
+(Algorithm~\ref{alg:main_pipeline} Phase 4 presents a simplified version of this step: it runs a single gap-extraction and verification pass followed by one final \textsc{DialecticSolve} call.)

 To maximize performance, we may run two instances of the entire pipeline in parallel.
 If so, a final ``Judge" combiner persona compares the final outputs of both pipelines.
 We employ this strategy for more difficult questions, but opt for a more efficient single pipeline run for simpler problems (cf. Figure \ref{fig:pb_basic}).